 Seller’s Pre-Listing Inspection in Boulder, Loveland, Longmont & the Surrounding Area

-If you are selling your house, eventually your buyer is going to conduct their own Home Inspection to determine the house’s condition.
+If you are selling your house, your buyer will eventually conduct their own Home Inspection to determine the house’s condition.
 You may as well know what that inspection will find before they do.
-Schedule a pre-purchase home inspection today in Loveland & Longmont, CO.
+Schedule a pre-listing home inspection today in Loveland & Longmont, CO.

 Sure, you have probably lived in the house for years, but many defects are not always evident, and new conditions may develop over time.
 A pre-listing inspection will give you a chance to see your house through a prospective buyer’s eyes.
-Many times, experienced and professional listing agent Realtors will recommend a pre-listing inspection.
-If the major defects and safety issues are found and fixed, the revised report is a great selling tool!
+Often, experienced and professional listing agents recommend a pre-listing inspection.
+If the major defects and safety issues are identified and addressed, the revised report is a great sales tool!

-Another benefit to having a seller’s home inspection performed is that you can address any issues found on your own schedule.
-You will have the time to get bids on the work from multiple contractors, and you can choose which one is the best fit for the job, instead of possibly paying a premium to have the work completed before closing by whoever is available.
+Another benefit of having a seller’s home inspection is that you can address any issues on your own schedule.
+You will have time to get bids on the work from multiple contractors, and you can choose the best fit for the job, rather than possibly paying a premium to have the work completed before closing by whoever is available.

 If you choose, your pre-listing inspection will be posted on a national website, for any interested buyer to download and check for themselves.
 The Buyer simply goes to the website, enters the property address, and then has access to the complete revised inspection report.
 Your house will sell more quickly, and the buyers may even waive the inspection contingency.
-That is a real plus in this new “buyers market”.
+This transparency can accelerate the sale and may give buyers added confidence to make an offer at the full asking price.

 Do I Need a Home Inspection?